mui/material-ui/docs/src/pages/guides/comparison.md

 ![npm](https://img.shields.io/npm/dm/material-components-web.svg)

 We are very happy to see this project supported by Google and its design team.
-It sends a clear signal that the [material design specifiction](https://material.io/guidelines/) is here to stay, as they continue to invest in it.
+It sends a clear signal that the [Material Design specifiction](https://material.io/guidelines/) is here to stay, as they continue to invest in it.

 ### Frameworks and libraries